fontysrobotics/robot_pick_place/README.md

 $ rospack find tf
 ```

-If you need to install TF, please follow the instructions for your ROS version in ([Link Text](http://wiki.ros.org/tf)).
+If you need to install TF, please follow the instructions for your ROS version, see: http://wiki.ros.org/tf.